 For Windows: Control Panel > System and Security > Windows Defender Firewall

-For OS X: System Preferences > Security & Privacy > Firewall
+For MacOS: System Preferences > Security & Privacy > Firewall

-- Use two-factor authentication.
-Many websites are now offering this handy tool that requires you to jump through an extra hoop to prove your identity.
+Many websites are now offering two-factor authentication that requires you to jump through an extra hoop to prove your identity.
 When logging into your Instagram account, for example, it asks your password and then will text you a one-time use code to your smartphone.
 Before you’re granted access, you must enter this special code.
 Sure, it’ll take you little longer to log in each time, but it’s worth it in the long run to protect yourself.
+Learn more in our guide on how to set up and use two-factor authentication.